Chapter 8 file2meco package

 test1$plot_diff_bar(use_number = 1:20)

-# taxa biomarker
+# taxonomic biomarker

 test$cal_abund(select_cols = 4:9, rel = TRUE)